 You’ll generally earn a set number of miles for every dollar you spend, although every card has different rules.
 Some cards, for example, may offer additional miles for spending categories such as groceries, dining out or gas.
 Other cards may offer miles as a sign-up bonus when you’re approved for the card and spend a certain number of dollars within a given period.

-Once you’ve earned your credit card miles, you can redeem them for awards with a card issuer’s or an airline’s rewards program.
+Once you’ve earned credit card miles, you can redeem them for awards with a card issuer’s or an airline’s rewards program.

-It’s important to note that a credit card co-branded with an airline rewards program may only allow you to redeem miles for award travel with that airline or its affiliated partners.
+Note that a credit card co-branded with an airline rewards program may only allow you to redeem miles for award travel with that airline or its affiliated partners.

 When considering your options for a travel rewards credit card, think about what’s most important to you.
 Is it earning a specific number of miles on daily purchases?
 Is it the potential extra perks and rewards that come with earning miles?